MarkPearlCoZa/Blog_General/_posts/2016-10-16-Strong-Mobbing.md

 ### The rest of the mob

-As someone who is not the typist but still part of the rest of the mob you have two main jobs.
+As someone who is not the typist but still part of the rest of the mob you have two main jobs:

 1) Help contribute to discovering what the next logical step is to solving the problem
 2) When directing the typist, talk in the highest level of abstraction the typist can understand